BS in Criminal Justice - Law Enforcement

 Aspiring police officers or investigators could receive career preparation by enrolling in Purdue University Global's Bachelor of Science in Criminal Justice with a concentration in Law Enforcement program.
 Learn more about Purdue University Global's BS in Criminal Justice - Law Enforcement program here.

 Official Program Name:

-Bachelor of Science in Criminal Justice, Law Enforcement Emphasis
+Bachelor of Science in Criminal Justice with a concentration in Law Enforcement

 School Offering Program:

 Purdue University Global

 Students interesting in this program should have a strong basic understanding on the U.S. Constitution and prevalent laws in the U.S. They should also have excellent communication skills and the ability to stay level-headed in a moment of crisis.
 Academic requirements for admittance into this program include a high school diploma, GED, or the equivalent.

 Purdue University Global's online Bachelor of Science in Criminal Justice with a concentration in Law Enforcement program is designed to provide students with organizational, leadership, and analytical skills helpful in a law enforcement career.
 Courses in the emphasis area address domestic violence, homeland security management, evidence and court testimony, criminal justice ethics, stress management, and human behavior.
 In this criminal justice concentration, students are exposed to notable U.S. Supreme Court cases and the U.S. Constitution as it applies to criminal rights.